nurrturkaslan/Demand-Forecasting/README.md

 * Variables

-** date – Date of sales data
+▪ date – Date of sales data

 ~No holiday effects or store closures

-** Store – Store ID
+▪ Store – Store ID

 ~Unique number for each store.

-** Item - Item ID
+▪ Item - Item ID

 Unique number for each product.

-**Sales – Number of products sold,
+▪ Sales – Number of products sold,

 ~The number of products sold from a particular store on a given date

 * Task

-** Relevant store using the following time series and machine learning techniques
+* Relevant store using the following time series and machine learning techniques

-** Create a 3-month demand forecasting model for the chain.
+* Create a 3-month demand forecasting model for the chain.

 ▪ Random Noise